This post has been sponsored by Kingsford®. All thoughts and opinions are my own.

 Of course, you can vary up the recipe to your preference by excluding some ingredients or adding others.
 Just don’t add any ketchup!
 You might be kicked out of Chicago for putting ketchup on your Chicago-style hot dog.

-How to Make a Chicago-Style Char Dog
+How to Make a Chicago-Style Hot Dog - on the Grill

 Lightly oil the grates to prevent sticking.

 Butterfly the hot dogs by slicing them lengthwise without cutting all the way through.